 Once you have properly cured or seasoned the Pit Boss Electric Smoker, there is no need to do it again.
 Just occasionally clean the interior by wiping it and brushing the ashes off.

 The perfect time for cleaning the smoker is every time you have finished cooking in it.
-Just wait for it to cool down but not cooled.
+Just wait for it to shut down and cool safely.

-Let the smoker cool down just enough for it to be safely touched without getting burned.
+Let the smoker shut down and cool just enough for it to be safely touched without getting burned.
 This way, the residuals from food and the grease would still be loose.

 Use a soft-bristled brush or a damp cloth to clean the grates and the other parts of the interior.
 You can then let it air dry or wipe it dry with a clean cloth or paper towel.

 Do I need to Cure a Pit Boss Electric Smoker?

 Curing or seasoning a smoker is important so that no contaminants or chemicals get in your food.